 - Miner revenue: Income miners earn from transaction fees and block rewards.
 A drop in miner revenue may lead to selling pressure for the cryptocurrency.

-Macroeconomic Conditions and General Sentiment in Fundamental analysis in cryptocurrencies
+Macroeconomic Conditions and General Sentiment in Fundamental analysis in Cryptocurrencies

 In addition to reviewing whitepapers, on-chain indicators, and internal market factors, macroeconomic conditions and market sentiment are consistent components of fundamental analysis in cryptocurrency across all financial markets.